Analysis | What the Trump family’s new political committees can and can’t do

 The PAC started by Trump Jr.’s aides — presumably with his blessing or input — has fewer boundaries on what it receives and slightly more on what it spends.

 Save the U.S. Senate PAC can be given millions of dollars by corporations or individuals that are then spent on “independent expenditures.”
-The key word there is “independent”: the money can’t be spent in coordination with a political campaign.
+The key word there is “independent”: The money can’t be spent in coordination with a political campaign.

-The reason why should be obvious.
+The reason should be obvious.
 If the PAC could raise millions of dollars with the stroke of a pen and then be told by a campaign where to spend it, there would be no use in regulating how campaigns raise and spend money.
 They’d simply find big donors to give to IE PACs and then tell them how best to use it.

 So when the Trump Jr. PAC hits the ground in Georgia, it can’t coordinate with the campaigns of the Republican Senate candidates or help cover the campaigns’ costs.
 It can’t, for example, pay 80 percent of the salary of a staffer for a candidate, allowing the campaign to pay one-fifth of what it would normally.